la2050/archive/_projects/2015/the-los-angeles-service-academy.md

     Angeles Public Library -- offer in-kind support to the program (primarily meeting spaces).
 If successful with LA2050, LASA will utilize the entirety of the $100,000 grant for programmatic use in 2016-2017 and 2017-2018.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "LASA currently operates on an $85,000 budget annually.
-LA2050 funds would be utilized at $50,000 for 2016-2017 and the same for the following year.\r\n\r\nWith LA2050 support, we feel confident that the additional $35,000 per year could be raised from other philanthropic sources -- several of which have indicated a willingness to help with such shortfalls if LA2050 funds are provided.\r\n\r\n"
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "$80,000 total:\r\n\r\n$7000 expert stipends\r\n$6000 teacher participant stipends\r\n$6000 tickets (harbor, kayaking LA River, various admission fees)\r\n$7000 bus transportation\r\n$10,000 food/snacks/water\r\n$4000 book purchases\r\n$2500 website design/maintenance and communication\r\n$ 500  misc\r\n$42,000 director stipends (2)"
   How do you plan to scale the success of your proposal?: >-
     LASA has grown.
 From an initial class of 20 students in 2011-2012, we now have a class of 35 students.
 We would like to increase the size of a given